 - Keep away from the bear and keep kids and pets close.

-- Never approach the bear and do not run from it.
+- Never approach the bear and do not run from it, just walk away slowly.

-- Warn others of the bear’s presence, without yelling.
+- Calmly advise others of the bear’s presence, without yelling.

-- Once the bear has left, check your yard to ensure there is nothing there to attract them, such as garbage, fallen fruit or a tasty smelling BBQ grill.
+- Once the bear has left, check your yard to ensure there is nothing there to attract them back, such as garbage, fallen fruit, bull bird feeders, or a tasty smelling BBQ grill.

-- If you suspect you may have seen a bear, please contact the BC Ministry of Environment Conservation Centre at 1-800-663-9453.
+- If you are concerned about a bear, contact the BC Ministry of Environment Conservation Centre at 1-800-663-9453.

 What to do if you see a deceased marine animal on the beach in Colwood.